devotional

 Devotional

 He'd been lying by the pool for 38 years.
-Then Jesus walked up and asked the one question nobody dared to: 'Do you want to get well?'
+Then Jesus walked up and asked the one question his neighbors had stopped bothering to ask: 'Do you want to get well?'
 The answer should have been obvious.
 It wasn't.

 devotional Bethesda healing